 In recent years, frying the Thanksgiving turkey has caught on, and it’s easy to see why: the skin becomes dark and crispy, while the meat remains tender and juicy.
 Also, it takes less time to fry a turkey than it does to roast it.
-Frying turkeys is a longtime tradition at Blackberry Farm, our partners in this year’s Thanksgiving menu.
-Here are some of their best tips for pulling it off at home — scroll down for the full recipe!
+Here are some of our best tips for pulling it off at home — scroll down for the full recipe!

 Safety first.
 The right equipment makes frying safe and easy.
 Use an indoor turkey fryer for the best results; it requires a third less oil than traditional frying and achieves a crisp, even skin without being completely submerged in oil.
 Otherwise, move outside to fry the turkeys in a heavy pot.